DhalEynn/Socket.io-Room-Chat/README.md

 5. In 'client', use then `rs.add("localhost:27018")` and `rs.add("localhost:27019")`
 6. In a fifth shell, use `mongod --port 27020 --replSet rs0 --dbpath "*Your path*\data\arbitre"`
 7. In 'client', use `rs.addArb("localhost:27020")`
-* To connect to see the database (via software like MongoDB Compass), use `mongodb://localhost:27017,localhost:27018,localhost:27019/?replicaSet=rs0`
+* To connect to see the database in local (via software like MongoDB Compass), use `mongodb://localhost:27017,localhost:27018,localhost:27019/?replicaSet=rs0`

+* To use mongodb somewhere else, change your connection url in server/script.js

 ## Librairies